Virtua Striker: Overview

 The series has been ported to consoles on two occasions: Virtua Striker 2 to the Dreamcast (released in Japan and Europe as Virtua Striker 2 ver.
 2000.1) and Virtua Striker 2002 to the GameCube (released in Japan and Europe as Virtua Striker 3 ver.
 2002), with additional game modes including a full Cup mode including a group stage before the knockout round, and a management mode with the player attempting to qualify their team of choice to the World Cup.
 Virtua Striker was also featured as a minigame in Sega's PlayStation 2 EyeToy-based game, Sega Superstars.

-The first three games of the series (counting also the Virtua Striker 2 revisions, but not the 2002 revision of Virtua Striker 3) feature a hidden team called FC Sega, made up of the game's developing staff, which always faces the player's team in special matches after the player wins the final match, and can be selected through a special cheat code.
+The first three games in the series (also counting the Virtua Striker 2 revisions, but not the 2002 revision of Virtua Striker 3) feature a hidden team called FC Sega, made up of the game's developing staff, which always faces the player's team in special matches after the player wins the final match, and can be selected through a special cheat code.

 Virtua Striker 2 features two other hidden teams in addition to FC Sega: MVP Yukichan and MVP Royal Genki (exclusive to Version 2000.1), both of which consist of strange, cartoonish characters.
 The original team selection BGM from the first game also exists, and can be heard through a special code.

 In Virtua Striker 3 and the GameCube port, ver.
 2002, there is an unlockable team called FC Sonic.
 This team is made up of Sonic, Tails, Knuckles, Amy, Doctor Eggman (who plays as the goalkeeper), four Neutral Chao, a Dark Chao, and a Hero Chao, and has Sonic's creator, Yuji Naka, as manager.

 Virtua Striker 4 was released on the Triforce arcade platform in 2005, and was updated in 2006.
 It had online play with ALL.Net.